Generation of off-critical zeros for hypercubic Epstein zeta-functions: Regularization in dimensions

 The elliptic theta function $\theta_3\left({\rm e}^{-t}\right)$ exhibits the following small-$t$ and large-$t$ expansions:

-The function under integration in (\ref{zetadd}) is integrable at large $t$ and it behaves like $t^{s/2-1}t^{-d/2}$ for $t\to 0$, so the real part of the power must be greater than $-1$ which yields the original restriction $\Re(s)>d$.
+The function under integration in (\ref{zetadd}) is integrable at large $t$ and it behaves like $t^{(s-d)/2-1}$ for $t\to 0$, so the real part of the power must be greater than $-1$ which yields the mentioned restriction $\Re(s)>d$.

 To derive another representation of (\ref{zetadd}), we first substitute $t=\pi t'$ and then split the integration interval into $0<t'<1$ and $1<t'<\infty$, to obtain

 The Poisson summation formula